 Basic Facts about the Douglas-fir Tree

-Douglas-Fir Trees are a useful aid in preventing soil erosion when grown in the
+- Douglas-Fir Trees are a useful aid in preventing soil erosion when grown in the right spots.

 Doulas-Fir Tree Descriptive Facts

 - Douglas-Firs are very large trees.
 When cultivated, they can reach heights of 60 feet (18.2 meters) tall and up to 25 feet (7.6 meters) wide.
 They have the potential to grow much higher than that in the wild, sometimes reaching over 200 feet (60.9 meters) tall.

 - The tan colored, forked cones are between 1 and 3 inches long and begin as green in color but turn grey as they age.
 AS the cone matures, it has a more bristled appearance.